 Reactive flow happens in carbonate rocks which are porous media during acidification.
-In the present study, a thermochemical dissolution model based on the lattice Boltzmann method (LBM) is established to investigate the complex thermochemical process in porous media with immiscible phase at pore scale.
-In the model, the immiscible fluid flow, solute transport and heat transfer are solved by Shan-Chen multicomponent LB model, mass transport LB model and multicomponent thermal LB model, respectively.
-The porous media is generated by the quartet structure generation set (QSGS), and the evolution of solid phase is addressed by volume of pixel (VOP) method.
-The detailed thermochemical process in porous media with immiscible phase is revealed, and the effects of velocity, concentration and temperature on mass and heat transfer are further analyzed.
-The results show that increasing inlet velocity, inlet concentration and temperature accelerates acidizing, and influences the temperature evolution in porous media significantly.
+In this study, a thermochemical dissolution model based on the lattice Boltzmann method (LBM) is established to investigate the complex thermochemical process in porous media with immiscible phase at pore scale.
+In the model, the immiscible fluid flow, solute transport, and heat transfer are solved by Shan–Chen multicomponent LB model, mass transport LB model, and multicomponent thermal LB model, respectively.
+The porous media is generated by the quartet structure generation set, and the evolution of solid phase is addressed by volume of pixel (VOP) method.
+The detailed thermochemical process in porous media with immiscible phase is revealed, and the effects of velocity, concentration, and temperature on mass and heat transfer are further analyzed.
+The results show that increasing inlet velocity, inlet concentration, and temperature accelerates acidizing process and influences the temperature evolution in porous media significantly.